-Because these mixed exercises cover more ground on the fretboard, and rhythmically, it’s tough to work them with a backing track.
+Because these mixed exercises cover more of the fretboard, it’s tough to work them with a backing track.

 So, work them out with a metronome first.

-Then, when you’re ready, put on a backing track and solo with both devices over the tune.
+Then, when ready, put on a backing track and solo with both devices over the tune.

-This way, you’ll get both a technical and creative workout with these exercises in the woodshed.
+This way you get both a technical and creative workout with these exercises in the woodshed.

-As well as working more technical items over Jazz Standards, such as scales and arpeggios, you can expand your vocabulary over tunes in the woodshed.
+As well as working technical items over standards, such as scales and arpeggios, you can expand your vocabulary over tunes.

-To do so, you can use the following exercises to add the Jazz language to your solos in both an accurate and musical fashion.
+To do so, use the following exercises to add the jazz language to your solos in both an accurate and musical fashion.

 Here’s the first exercise, which sets you up to use language in your solos.

-Once you can do that with confidence, and accuracy, you’re ready to move on to the second half of this exercise.
+Once you can do that with confidence, and accuracy, move to the second half of this exercise.